 SIO2PC (AtariAge user classics, $60) and use it with APE Windows application (SIO2PC USB/RS232 version) or SIO2OSX Mac application (SIO2PC RS232 version)

-- SIO2SD (basic instructions):
+- SIO2SD (instructions):

-AtariAge user lotharek (Euro 84.86 with case)
+AtariAge user lotharek (Euro 66.45 with case, Euro 40 without case)

-AtariAge user mega-hz (Euro 80 with case, Euro 35 without case)
+AtariAge user mega-hz (Euro 80 with case)

 AtariAge user Pigula (Euro 40 without case and SIO cable/connector)

-AtariAge user santosp (Euro 60 with case and SIO2PC)
+AtariAge user santosp (Euro 60 with case and SIO2PC) OUT OF STOCK

 If you care about aesthetics, AtariAge user flashjazzcat can insert an SIO2SD into a 1064 (to match XL design) or an XM301 (to match XE design) case or inside the computer.

-AtariAge user c0nsumer ($150 with case)
+AtariAge user c0nsumer ($150 with case) OUT OF STOCK

-AtariAge user santosp (Euro 45 with case)
+AtariAge user santosp (Euro 45 with case) OUT OF STOCK

-- SIO2USB (documentation):
+- SIO2USB (review):